“The most important decision we make is whether we believe we live in a friendly or hostile universe.”

 The Universe is friendly.

-Thanks to technology that gives us a clearer picture of the universe, we can now see that the universe is friendly in billions and billions of ways.
+Thanks to the science and technology that gives us a clearer picture of the universe, we now see that the universe is friendly in billions and billions of ways.
 In fact, the universe is so much friendlier than we can possibly comprehend!

-Not only that, the universe is becoming ever more friendly.
+When people see that the universe is becoming ever more friendly, optimism replaces fear.

 To say that the universe is friendly is an extraordinary claim.
 Such an extraordinary claim requires extraordinary evidence.
 Please, do not “believe” me.
 Check out the evidence for yourself.
 Below, is a partial list of the facts.
 Once you see the evidence, you might be like me, and you may wonder how you ever saw the universe any other way.